-Starting Position: Put the board on the table about 10 inches from the edge.
+Starting Position: Put the first board on the table about 10 inches from the edge.
 Insert the disks into the holes in the board.
-Lift the board UP, allowing the disks to fall through the holes and remain in straight rows and columns on the table.
-Now place the board directly in front of the disks.
-Note: If the disks moved out of place, manually realign the disks.
-The board should now be about 1 inch from the edge of the table closest to the subject.
+Place the other board directly in front of the first board.
+The two boards should be touching each other and have their ends in a straight line.
+They should now be about 1 inch from the edge of the table nearest to the subject.
 This is the starting position for the placing test.
-Figure 2 illustrates this position.
+Figure 3 below illustrates this position.

-Figure 2 Starting position for the Placing Test.
+Figure 3: Starting position for the Placing Test.